zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 - **On EA: watch the charging rate for the first two minutes.** If a DCFC session starts under 20 kW, unplug immediately and try another stall or another network.
 The throttling issue on certain EA stations does not self-correct.
 - **Check Boulder County free stations before paying.** If you're running errands in Longmont, the Boulder County and Village at the Peaks free L2 stations are real, working, and cost nothing.
 Not a strategy, but a useful supplement.
 - **DC fast charging is a convenience premium, not a savings tool.** At $0.52–0.54/kWh, you're paying 3.8–4× home rate.
 Worth it when you need it.
 Not worth it as a default.
+- **Charge during off-peak hours when you can.** Colorado's overnight grid carries more wind generation and lower demand than peak afternoon hours.
+If you have a home charger with a timer, setting it to start after 10 PM has a small but real effect on the carbon intensity of your charging.
+At public L2 stations with no timer control, this is less actionable — but it's worth knowing the grid isn't flat.
 - **Colorado altitude affects real-world range.** EPA figures are tested at sea level.
 On I-70 grades or in cold mountain weather, plan for meaningfully less range than the displayed estimate.
 Don't push DC fast charging margins in the mountains.

 ## Bottom Line